 Changing the way you pay your premium.
 If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that
+While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+To change your payment method call Member Services at 1-888-778-1478.

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your premium

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium, if owed, on time, please contact Member Services to see if we can direct you to programs that will help with your costs.

-At the time we end your membership, you may still owe us for the penalty you have not paid.
+At the time we end your membership, you may still owe us for the premium you have not paid.
 We have the right to pursue collection of the amount you owe.
 In the future, if you want to enroll again in our plan (or another plan that we offer), you will need to pay the amount you owe before you can enroll.
 If you think we have wrongfully ended your membership, you can make a complaint (also called a grievance); see Chapter 7 for how to file a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your Part D late enrollment penalty, if owed, within our grace period, you can make a complaint.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premium, if owed, within our grace period, you can make a complaint.
 For complaints, we will review our decision again.
 Chapter 9, Section 10 of this document tells how to make a complaint or you can call us at 1-888-778-1478 between 8am-8pm, 7 days a week.
 TTY/TDD users should call 711.
 You must make your request no later than 60 days after the date your membership ends.